Brian Wardle (basketball)

-Brian Wardle (born October 9, 1979) is an American college basketball coach and the current men's basketball coach at Bradley University.
+Brian M. Wardle (born October 9, 1979) is an American college basketball coach and the current men's basketball coach at Bradley University.

-Biography

-Born in Clarendon Hills, Illinois, Wardle played for Marquette from 1997–2001, ending his career as the third-leading scorer in school history.
-As a senior, he averaged 18.8 points per game.
+Early life and education

+Born in Clarendon Hills, Illinois, Wardle graduated from Hinsdale Central High School in nearby Hinsdale in 1997.
+At Hinsdale Central, Wardle earned two all-state basketball honors and broke scoring and rebounding records in school history.
+After high school, Wardle played for Marquette University at guard from 1997 to 2001, under head coach Mike Deane from 1997 to 1999 and Tom Crean from 1999 to 2001.
+In four seasons, Wardle played 117 games with 93 starts.
+As a senior in 2000–01, Wardle was Marquette's leading scorer with 18.8 points per game; he would end his college career as the no. 3 all-time leading scorer at Marquette.

+Professional basketball career

 After college, Wardle played in the NBA Developmental League and the Continental Basketball Association.
+Selected by the Fayetteville Patriots in the third round, 17th overall, in the 2001 NBDL draft, Wardle played 45 games with 19 starts for the Patriots in 2001–02, averaging 2.6 points, 1.6 rebounds, and 0.8 assists in 11.9 minutes per game.

+Then in the 2002–03 season, Wardle played for the Rockford Lightning of the Continental Basketball Association.
+In 41 games with 17 starts, Wardle averaged 11.7 points, 3.1 rebounds, and 2.0 assists.

+Coaching career

-He was director of basketball operations at Marquette from 2003–2005 and an assistant coach at UW-Green Bay from 2005–2010.
-After the 2009-2010 season, Wardle was named head coach at UW-Green Bay.
+Returning to Marquette, Wardle was director of basketball operations under Tom Crean from 2003 to 2005 and an assistant coach at UW-Green Bay from 2005 to 2010.
+After the 2009–2010 season, Wardle was named head coach at UW-Green Bay.
 Upon his hiring, Wardle became the youngest head coach in NCAA Division I basketball.
 In 2014, Wardle was named the Horizon League Coach of the Year.
-In 2015, he left to take the coaching job at Bradley, which posted a 9-24 record the season before his arrival and a 5-27 record after the year in which he arrived.
-He had a 95-65 record at Green Bay but failed to make the NCAA Tournament.
+In 2015, he left to take the coaching job at Bradley, which posted a 9–24 record the season before his arrival and a 5–27 record after the year in which he arrived.
+He had a 95–65 record at Green Bay but failed to make the NCAA Tournament.